-In this video, New Jersey plastic surgeon Dr. Gary Breslow, MD, FACS discusses rhinoplasty aftercare with Certified Physician Assistant Madison Goldberg, and answers some frequently asked questions on the dos and don’ts of nose job recovery.
+In this video, New Jersey plastic surgeon Dr. Gary Breslow, MD, FACS discusses nose surgery aftercare with Certified Physician Assistant Madison Goldberg, and answers some frequently asked questions on the dos and don’ts of nose job recovery.
 Read the full transcription below.

 How soon does the nose packing come out?

 Packing – to the extent that it’s even put in – can come out at any time, from in the recovery room to usually a couple days after.
 Depending upon what’s been done, some surgeons may choose to not use any packing at all.

 If something is done with the septum I generally use packing and leave it in for a day or two, depending on the specifics of the procedure.

 Does a lot of bleeding occur?
 If so, when does it stop?